alexchandler100/MAT_180/colorized/Theory.md

-# Theory of Diffusion Process
+# Theory of Conditional Diffusion Process

 Brennan Whitfield - Clément Weinreich - Vivek Shome

 ### General Idea

 The idea of diffusion models is to slowly destroy structure in a data distribution through an iterative forward process.
 Then, we learn a reverse diffusion process using an neural network, that restores structure in data.
 This model yield to a highly flexible generative model of the data.
 This can be seen as a Markov chain of diffusion steps, which slowly add random noise to the data, and then learn to reverse the diffusion process in order to construct new desired data samples from the noise.

 In the case of image colorization, we use a conditional diffusion model which, on top of requiring a noisy image and timestep, takes a grayscale image with the intent of recoloring said image.